-Name Davasii Termination Due to Death or Termination Other than for Cause or Resignation for Involuntary Termination Following a Change in Name Benefit Disability Good Reason Control John Amster Restricted Stock Acceleration(1) \$12,415,978 Total Value \$12,415,978 Geoffrey Barker Restricted Stock Acceleration(1) \$12,594,102 Total Value \$12,594,102 Mallun Yen Option Acceleration(2) \$ 2,164,750 \$ 4,329,500 Total Value \$ 2,164,750 \$ 4,329,500
+Name Benefit Termination Due to Death or Disability Termination Other than for Cause or Resignation for Good Reason Involuntary Termination Following a Change in Control John Amster Restricted Stock Acceleration(1) Total Value \$ \$ Geoffrey Barker Restricted Stock Acceleration(1) \$ Total Value - \$ Mallun Yen Option Acceleration(2) \$ \$ Total Value \$ \$

-The value of restricted stock acceleration shown in the table above assumes that the termination of the named executive officer's employment occurred on December 31, 2010, and was calculated by multiplying the number of unvested shares of our common stock by the closing price of our common stock on December 31, 2010 (assuming that the fair market value of our common stock on that date was \$19.00, which is the initial public offering price of our common stock).
+- (1) The value of restricted stock acceleration shown in the table above assumes that the termination of the named executive officer's employment occurred on December 31, 2010, and was calculated by multiplying the number of unvested shares of our common stock by the closing price of our common stock on December 31, 2010 (assuming that the fair market value of our common stock on that date was \$ , which represents the midpoint of the range set forth on the cover page of this prospectus). - (2) The value of option acceleration shown in the table above assumes that the termination of the named executive officer's employment occurred on December 31, 2010, and was calculated by multiplying the number of unvested option shares by the difference between the closing price of our common stock on December 31, 2010 (assuming that the fair market value of our common stock on that date was \$ , which represents the midpoint of the range set forth on the cover page of this prospectus) and the exercise price of the option.